 Beowulf is now streaming at SBS On Demand.

 Starring the one and only Olivia Colman and David Tennant as our lead investigators, Broadchurch is set in a small beachside town with wind and cliffs aplenty and a crime that will have you trying to guess who in the town is guilty.
-In season 1 when the body of 11-year-old Danny Latimer is found on the sand in Broadchurch, DI Alec Hardy and DS Ellie Miller are called to investigate in a case that will change the small Dorset community forever.
+In season 1 when the body of 11-year-old Danny Latimer is found on the sand, DI Alec Hardy and DS Ellie Miller are called to investigate in a case that will change the small Dorset community forever.
 This slow-burn murder mystery will hook you in and the performances from the incredible cast will make you want to watch just one more episode (and then surprise, you’ve watched them all).
 This series was so popular it was remade in the US with Tennant reprising his role.

 Broadchurch complete seasons 1–3 are now streaming at SBS On Demand.